 Kenneth Levy, PhD

 Kenneth Levy, PhD, is a tenured Associate Professor in the Clinical Area in the Department of Psychology at the Pennsylvania State University, where he directs the Laboratory for the Study of Personality, Psychopathology, and Psychotherapy.
-He has had a faculty appointment in the Department of Psychiatry at the Joan and Sanford I. Weill Medical College of Cornell University since 2000.
+He has had a faculty appointment in the Department of Psychiatry at the Weill Cornell Medical College since 2000.
 He is a Faculty Fellow and a member of the steering committee at the Personality Disorders Institute (PDI) and has been both a Principle Investigator and co-Principle Investigator on many of the central projects to the PDI over the last 10 years.

 A broadly trained clinical psychologist, Dr. Levy’s research interests bridge the areas of social, personality, and developmental psychology.
 His main research interests are in attachment theory, personality disorders and psychotherapy process and outcome.
 Within these areas he focuses on social cognitive contributions to interpersonal relationships, emotion regulation processes, psychopathology, and behavior change.
 His research is informed by a psychoanalytic theory and a developmental psychopathology framework.
 He employs methods from experimental psychopathology and intervention science.
 In his research he has utilized both psychoanalytic measures and fMRI, EEG, and other neurocognitive assessment measures.
 His goal is to understand the mechanisms involved in the development and maintenance of personality disorders, with the ultimate goal of developing and studying treatments that directly target these mechanisms.